OpenSecEd/privacy/README.md

 Then you can go into the directory of the desired document and run `make`.
 The source files are structured as follows:

+- `diffpriv` contains a learning session for differential privacy.
+It's based on a few papers illustrating a variety of uses.

 In each directory the files are structured as follows: